vacu9708/Tools-etc/jenkins+docker+AWS.md

 ### Jenkins page
 1. http://address:8080
 2. Check the password with: sudo docker logs jenkins
-3. Install the recommended plugins and node.js plugin(or required plugins)
+3. Install the recommended plugins. (or node.js plugin for the npm command if needed.
+It's unnecessary with docker)
 5. ### Copy the public key
   ~~~
   ssh-keygen